Schedule Appointment

 • Voice breaks

-• Reduce vocal range for singers
+• Reduced vocal range for singers

 Hoarseness or breathiness that lasts for more than two weeks may indicate a voice disorder and should be evaluated by appointment with an otolaryngologist.